Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \begin{proof} This is an immediate consequence of Theorem~\ref{thm:boundary-inevitability}.
 Let $\mathsf{F}$ be a functorial finite depth reconstruction framework based on representations.

 If $\mathsf{F}$ is non rigid, then there exists some admissible datum for which the associated representation category carries nontrivial defect.
 In the dichotomy of Theorem~\ref{thm:boundary-inevitability}, alternative~(1) (rigid reconstruction with no defect and no filtration) is therefore excluded.
-Hence alternative~(2) must hold, and intrinsic structural boundaries appear at finite depth.
+Hence the reconstruction framework exhibits nontrivial boundary behaviour, and intrinsic structural boundaries appear at finite depth.